nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 4.2 Set a Goal: `set`
 Sets a new goal for a long term achievement you wish to accomplish.
-Goals must have an end date while the goal type and start dates are optional (well, we wouldn't you to be procrastinating on your goals right?)
+Goals must have an end date while the goal type and start dates are optional (well, we wouldn't want you to be procrastinating on your goals right?)

 **Format:** `set n/<goal_name> { t/<goal_type> s/<start_date> } e/<end_date>`